pingcap/docs-dm/en/faq.md

 The reason for this type of error is that the TiDB parser cannot parse DDL statements sent by the upstream, such as `ALTER EVENT`, so `sql-skip` does not take effect as expected.
 You can add [binlog event filters](key-features.md#binlog-event-filter) in the configuration file to filter those statements and set `schema-pattern: "*"`.
 Starting from DM v2.0.1, DM pre-filters statements related to `EVENT`.

-After DM v2.0, `handle-error` replaces `sql-skip`.
+Since DM v2.0, `handle-error` replaces `sql-skip`.
 You can use `handle-error` instead to avoid this issue.

 ## Why do `REPLACE` statements keep appearing in the downstream when DM is replicating?